Temporomandibular joint and muscle disorders (TMJ/TMD)

 - Listening for sounds of popping or clicking in the temporomandibular joints

-- Visual inspection of your teeth, temporomandibular joints, and muscles of your face and head
+- An exam of your teeth, temporomandibular joints, and muscles of your face and head

-- Palpation of the joints and the muscles of the face and head
+- Moving of the joints and the muscles of the face and head

 - MRI scan

-- Rest the jaw with a soft diet
+- Rest the jaw by eating soft foods.

-- Apply ice or heat packs for pain relief
+- Apply ice or heat packs to help with the pain.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen